threefoldtech/zos/qemu/README.md

 make FARMERID=A3y5F8CoHVZiq3Sxxxx start
 ```

+By default, by running `make start` you will start the VM and joining the development network
+(uing the mock, not the bcdb network).
+To use the testing network and bcdb, you can use `make test`

 ### Reach internet inside the VM

 You need to be able to reach internet inside the VM, 0-OS needs internet.
 The system will starts